 Chia seeds absorb up to 10 times their weight in water, which makes them perfect for this recipe.
 Although it’s a pudding, I enjoy it as a healthy breakfast and sometimes as a mid-day energy boost snack.

-There are many chia pudding recipes out there, but this is my go-to recipe I keep using over and over and over again.
+There are many chia pudding recipes out there, but this is my go-to recipe I keep using over and over again.

 It’s easy, simple, and delicious.